To request a reasonable accommodation for any type of disability, please call 928-213-2330. Three days prior notice is requested.

 Discuss the stories of the Southwest with the Southwest Reads book club, the 4th Wednesday of every other month!

-This month's read is A Three-Cornered War: The Union, the Confederacy, and Native Peoples in the Fight for the West by Megan Kate Nelson:
+This month's read is The Three-Cornered War: The Union, the Confederacy, and Native Peoples in the Fight for the West by Megan Kate Nelson:

 Exploring the connections among the Civil War, the Indian wars, and western expansion, Nelson reframes the era as one of national conflict involving not just the North and South, but also the West.